matthewwithanm/django-imagekit/docs/upgrading.rst

 Conditonal ``cache_to`` file names
 ----------------------------------

-IK2 provided a means of specifying custom generated file names for your image specs by passing a ``cache_to`` callable to an ``ImageSpecField``.
+IK2 provided a means of specifying custom cache file names for your image specs by passing a ``cache_to`` callable to an ``ImageSpecField``.
 IK3 does away with this feature, again, for consistency.

-There is a way to achieve custom file names by overriding your spec's ``generatedfile_name``, but it is not recommended, as the spec's default behavior is to hash the combination of ``source``, ``processors``, ``format``, and other spec options to ensure that changes to the spec always result in unique file names.
+There is a way to achieve custom file names by overriding your spec's ``cachefile_name``, but it is not recommended, as the spec's default behavior is to hash the combination of ``source``, ``processors``, ``format``, and other spec options to ensure that changes to the spec always result in unique file names.
 See the documentation on `specs`_ for more.